nwkoh/om/practice-set-01.md

 3. What percentage of the time is the cashier busy?

-4. What is the average time spent waiting in line to get to the cashier?
+4. What is the average time spent waiting in line to get to the cashier (in seconds)?

-5. What is the average time that a customer spends in the system?
+5. What is the average time that a customer spends in the system (in seconds)?